orchy-mfe/orchy-doc/docs/documentation/installation.md

 ## Attributes

-To configure its behaviour, the Web Component exposes two attributes:
+To configure its behavior, the Web Component exposes two attributes:
 - `basePath`: the base path that will be used by the internal router to handle the Micro Frontends loading.
   Its default value is the value of `window.location.pathname` when it is inserted in the page;
 - `configurationName`: the name of the configuration that will be fetched to orchestrate your pages and your Micro Frontends.